 “I’d say I’ve been known to spend too long writing patient notes.
 On the one hand, my notes are thorough.
 However, I’m working on ways to better manage my time.
 In fact, I’ve recently started using a digital transcription program that allows me to be more efficient.”

-What NOT To Do When Discussing Your Weaknesses
+What NOT to Do When Discussing Your Weaknesses in an Interview

 Although your interviewer may ask you to share some of your weaknesses, she isn’t asking you to ruin your chances of getting the job.
 You shouldn’t admit to being late to your shift regularly or spending time gossiping instead of looking after patients.
 You also shouldn’t admit to fears that would flag you as someone who wouldn’t be a good addition to the team.